Discover the Breathtaking Native Canopy Walk in Whangārei’s AH Reed Memorial Park

-- Visitors can enjoy scenic views of the surrounding native bush, Hatea River, and freshwater swimming holes while walking the canopy.
+• Visitors can enjoy panoramic views of the surrounding native bush, Hatea River, and nearby freshwater spots along the walking tracks.

-- The park's diverse ecosystem hosts various wildlife, including unique bird species like kukupa and tui, enhancing the nature experience.
+• A diverse ecosystem supports various wildlife, including native bird species like kukupa (wood pigeon) and tui, enriching the natural experience.

-- Accessible parking and wheelchair-friendly pathways make the park easy to navigate for everyone, ensuring an inclusive outdoor adventure.
+• Accessible parking and wheelchair-friendly paths ensure the park is welcoming to all, promoting an inclusive outdoor adventure.

 Location and Access

-There are several access points, including a middle car park that provides ramp access to the walks, ensuring that everyone can enjoy the experience.
-The park is designed with accessibility features, allowing wheelchair users to navigate the Canopy Walkway and the Alexander Walk comfortably.
+Multiple access points, including a middle car park with ramp access, ensure that everyone can enjoy the walks.
+The park prioritizes accessibility, with wheelchair-friendly paths for the Canopy Walkway and other key trails like the Alexander Walk.

 Key Features of the Park